West Bridgewater Lawn Edging Services

 Contact West Bridgewater's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

 Proper disposal of lawn edging debris in West Bridgewater is essential for environmental compliance and community cleanliness.
-From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP.
-Bulk materials like metal, plastic, or concrete edging should be brought to the Transfer Station.
-When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works (DPW) is required to protect street trees and municipal infrastructure.
-Immediate cleanup of materials is necessary to prevent storm drain contamination, and staging should align with municipal street sweeping schedules.
-Edging projects may also be integrated with sidewalk replacement, utility work, or beautification initiatives.
-West Bridgewater Forestry & Parks Department
+From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP guidelines.
+Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
+When working near sidewalks, streets, or parkways, advance notification and coordination with the Department of Public Works is required to protect street trees and ensure public safety.
+Immediate cleanup of materials is necessary to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
+Edging projects may also be integrated with larger municipal initiatives, such as sidewalk replacement or beautification efforts.

 65 North Main Street, West Bridgewater, MA 02379